openhab/openhab-addons/docs/sources/development/ide.md

 ### Maven build for binary packages

 To produce a binary zip of the runtime yourself, you can simply call `mvn clean package` from the repository root and you will find the result in the folder distribution/target.
+Alternatively, you may use the run configuration "BuildDistribution" which uses Eclipse m2e to run the maven build inside the Eclipse console (after the first successful run, you can enable 'Offline' option which speeds up the build considerably).

 To run a single test you have to use following command: `mvn -o org.eclipse.tycho:tycho-surefire-plugin:0.20.0:test` which activates the tycho-surefire-specific goal for OSGI unit test using the fragment bundle xxxx.test on xxxx bundle.
 The maven -o (offline) option accelerates the project dependency resolution by 10-20x since it lets maven search its local repository.
 Normally, snapshot-enabled projects are using external repositories to find latest built packages.